 DEAR READER

-Years ago I took a week-long workshop with famed graphic designer Paul Rand.
-I was in such awe of Rand that when he assigned his first project I felt creatively immobilized.
+Years ago, I took a week-long workshop with famed graphic designer Paul Rand.
+I was in such awe of Rand that when he assigned his first project, I felt creatively immobilized.
 He came over to give me a one-on-one desk critique, but I had nothing to show him, confessing that I didn’t know where to begin.
 Rand looked me straight in the eyes, put his hand under my chin, and with a thick Brooklynese accent said, “Think.”

-Guide to Graphic Design emphasizes what Rand stated so genuinely—that no matter what the context or problem, one starts any graphic design project by thinking.
+Guide to Graphic Design emphasizes what Rand stated so genuinely—no matter the context or problem, one starts any graphic design project by thinking.
 This fundamental is why graphic design is so “cool” (sorry, I just don’t know how else to say it).
 There’s hardly a better job than one that pays you to think (to go through an intellectual process) and then to play (to work ideas out in aesthetically inventive ways).
-As my mentor, Charlie Goslin used to say, “An idea is the hat rack that everything hangs on.”
+As my mentor, Charlie Goslin, used to say, “An idea is the hat rack that everything hangs on.”
 My own design practice and simultaneous teaching are based on this approach.
 The result is an integration of meaning and form.
 It’s the way to go.

 Guide to Graphic Design is supplemented by VIDEO PROFILES of talented graphic designers—in other words, great thinkers (see the link below).
 Every student who reads this book has the same core talent that they began with.
 Do something with your talent as these designers did; learn the mechanisms used to convey information, integrate ideas, and form into full concepts, but most importantly, learn how to think like a graphic designer.
 When you do, the identities you create for companies and organizations will define your own personal identity.
 You will care more about the work you do, and that care will make your work better.